 The Arduino 'system' is not used regularly in systems we produce because we generally use microcontrollers that once they are working, the program doesn't get changed often.
 If we need to reprogram the microcontroller, then in general need to do other modifications as well.
 Microcontrollers and the associated circuitry are typically smaller than an equivalent Arduino because there would be multiple chips carrying out the same function.
 Our boards are likely to use voltage regulators with a greater accuracy or current rating.
 Most of the systems that we have that communicate with through USB have controllers or drivers in lab-view or can be controlled thorough other software e.g. Microsoft Excel with suitable knowledge.

 Similar o the Arduino is the Raspberry Pi.
 We have not had much to do with them, however we can and have connected some jobs up to them.
-The only real advantage of them is if the user wishes to run several operations at the same time, due to the multithreading ability.
+The advantage of them is if the user wishes to run several operations at the same time, due to the multithreading ability and they can be connected to the ethernet (after authorization by IT).
 The code for the 2 units is different, so if the project is known to need the multithreading, then it should be used from the start.
-We have had very little experience at programing the Pi.
+We have had very little experience at programming of the Pi but have contacts who may be willing to advise.

 Some groups in the lab use lasers, so it can be arranged that your lab gets the safety features installed, however, as well as features such as door interlocks being installed, each person working in the lab needs suitable training.
 We can point you in the correct direction as too what is allowable as far as working in this area.